-Students may exit the Programme with a Certificate in Higher Education in Creative Writing amounting to 120 credits.
+Candidates may exit the Programme with a Certificate of Higher Education in Creative Writing amounting to 120 credits.
 80 of these credits must be taken from component courses at SCQF Level 7 in Creative Writing.
+JKP6 Creative Writing: Fiction is a compulsory course for this programme.
 The other 40 credits can come from any subject at least Level 7.

-For the Diploma, students are required to take a further 80 specific credits at SCQF Level 8 from the suite of Cert HE creative writing courses.
+For the Diploma, candidates are required to take a further 80 specific credits at SCQF Level 8 from the suite of Cert HE creative writing courses.
 The remaining 40 credits can be from any subject so long as they are at least of Level 7.
 Details of relevant courses are available from the programme specification and the Undergraduate Course Catalogue